cosmos/ibc/docs/IBC_TERMINOLOGY.md

 #### Trust

-To *trust* a blockchain or validator set, in the context of IBC, means to expect that the validator set will behave in a particular way (such as < 1/3 Byzantine) relative to a well-defined consensus & state machine protocol.
+To *trust* a blockchain or validator set means to expect that the validator set will behave in a particular way (such as < 1/3 Byzantine) relative to a well-defined consensus & state machine protocol.

 #### Authorization

-*Authorization*, in the context of IBC, refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.
+*Authorization* refers to the protocols used to ensure that datagrams were in fact sent by a particular chain and associated state alterations committed by it.

 #### Equivocation

-*Equivocation*, in the context of IBC, refers to a particular class of consensus fault committed by a validator or validators which sign multiple different sucessors to a single block.
+*Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign multiple different sucessors to a single block.